 -

-- Investors must account for legal considerations and unique personal situations when making investment decisions.
-Questions such as whether one can legally invest in their company are important.
+Legal and Unique Scenarios: Investors must account for legal considerations and unique personal situations when making investment decisions.

 -

-- A financial plan should be viewed as a living document that evolves with one's financial situation and goals.
-"Think of your financial plan as a dynamic guide."
+Dynamic Financial Plan: A financial plan should be viewed as a living document that evolves with one's financial situation and goals.

-Discussion on risk and return: "Risk and return: the core of smart investing."
+"Risk and return: the core of smart investing."

 Related Resources:

-- The Best Interest Blog - Jesse Kramer’s blog with insights into financial planning.
+- The Best Interest blog - Jesse Kramer's blog with insights into financial planning.

 - Die With Zero by Bill Perkins - Suggested reading for understanding financial priorities.